Protecting your home and car during a winter storm

-- How do I know if my area will be impacted by a winter storm?
-Your local municipality will alert you that a winter storm is coming 12–48 hours before it comes in order to give you time to prepare.
+Your local authorities will alert you that a winter storm is coming 12–48 hours before it hits in order to give you time to prepare.

-- How can a winter storm damage my home?
-Extreme cold weather can lead to frozen pipes, gutter, and roof damage, cracked caulk, damaged steps and doorways, and can even damage the foundation of your home.
+Extreme cold can lead to frozen pipes, gutter and roof damage, cracked caulk, damaged steps and doorways, and can even cause foundation damage.

-Insulating your home, preventing your pipes from freezing by keeping the home properly heated, sealing gaps and cracks, and upgrading old appliances can help keep your home damage-free.
-This includes most appliances that connect to the water system in your home (like washing machines and faucets), as well as temperature-related appliances (heaters, thermostats, refrigerators).
+Insulating your home and keeping it properly heated, sealing gaps and cracks, and upgrading old appliances can all help keep your home damage-free.
+Especially note things that connect to the water system in your home—like washing machines and faucets—as well as temperature-related appliances like heaters, thermostats, refrigerators.

-- Does home insurance cover winter storm damage?
-Many issues caused by ice, snow, wind, and freezing temperatures are covered with a few exceptions.
-Flood damage (as a result of melted ice/snow) isn’t covered and you may find coverage difficult if the insurance company finds that you left the house unattended or failed to properly maintain the property.
+Many issues caused by ice, snow, wind, and freezing temperatures are covered, with a few exceptions.
+Flood damage (as a result of melted ice or snow) isn’t covered.
+You may also discover coverage problems if your insurance company finds that you left the house unattended or failed to properly maintain the property.

-Weather and non-collision coverage usually comes with comprehensive auto insurance which will cover storm-related damage.
+Weather and non-collision coverage usually comes with comprehensive auto insurance, which will cover storm-related damage.

 What should I do to prepare for a winter storm?